cliffjsgit/class10-slides/slides.md

 Tests compared!

 Note:
-Not sold on using something other than unittest, try these examples of our first test out for size.
+Not sold on using something other than unittest? try these examples of our first test out for size.

 +++++